-REFERENDUM - (1) a question or proposal which is submitted to a vote of electors of a municipality at any regular or special state or municipal election, as defined in § 9-1; (2) a question or proposal which is submitted to a vote of electors or voters, as the case may be, of a municipality at a meeting of such electors or voters, which meeting is not an election, as defined in subsection (d) of section 9-1, and is not a town meeting, or (3) a question or proposal which is submitted to a vote of the electors or voters, as the case may be, of a municipality at a meeting of such electors or voters pursuant to § 7-7 or pursuant to charter or special act. (§ 9-1(n))
+REFERENDUM - (1) a question or proposal which is submitted to a vote of the electors of a municipality at any regular or special state or municipal election, as defined in § 9-1; (2) a question or proposal which is submitted to a vote of electors or voters, as the case may be, of a municipality at a meeting of such electors or voters, which meeting is not an election, as defined in subsection (d) of section § 9-1, and is not a town meeting, or (3) a question or proposal which is submitted to a vote of the electors or voters, as the case may be, of a municipality at a meeting of such electors or voters pursuant to § 7-7 or pursuant to charter or special act. (§ 9-1(n))

 - In towns with the selectman/town meeting form of government, an adjourned town meeting is a referendum.
 Referenda, other than adjourned town meetings, are called by the act of the municipal legislative body or by petition.
-(Refer to § 7-7, § 7-482, § 7-485, § 7-492, § 9-1, § 9-369)
+(Refer to §§ 7-7, 7-482, 7-485, 7-492, 9-1, 9-369)

-Non-Binding Referendum - re selection of legislative body. a municipality may conduct a nonbinding referendum for the purpose of soliciting elector input concerning the manner and method of selecting the members of its legislative body.(§ 9-371a)
+Non-Binding Referendum - re selection of legislative body. a municipality may conduct a nonbinding referendum for the purpose of soliciting elector input concerning the manner and method of selecting the members of its legislative body. (§ 9-371a)

-Regional School District Referenda (See separate section attached)
+Regional School District Referenda (See separate section following)